Russia insists Nord Stream 2 remains on track | DW | 29.12.2021

 "It is impossible to disrupt this project," Novak told Russian news outlet RBK.
 "It was built in accordance with all legal requirements."

-Construction on the pipeline, which runs from Russia to Germany on the bed of the Baltic Sea, bypassing Ukraine, was completed in September but it lays dormant while awaiting regulatory approval from both Berlin and Brussels.
+Construction on the pipeline, which runs from Russia to Germany on the bed of the Baltic Sea, bypassing Ukraine, was completed in September.
+The project, however, is dormant while awaiting regulatory approval from both Berlin and Brussels.

 The direct pipeline of Nord Stream 2 from Russia to Germany lies idle on the sea bed

-The project has become increasingly politicized as tensions grow between Russia and the West as fears grow over Moscow's intentions near its border with Ukraine.
+The project has become increasingly politicized as tensions grow between Russia and the West, with fears growing over Moscow's intentions near its border with Ukraine.

 jsi/dj (Reuters, dpa)